Surrey Heath (UK Parliament constituency): Current

+The electorate was reduced to bring it within the permitted range by transferring the three substantial Guildford Borough wards which constitute Ash to a new seat, Godalming and Ash.
+To partly compensate, the two villages (and one-member Guildford Council wards) of Normandy and Pirbright were transferred into the Surrey Heath seat from the Woking constituency.

 Constituency profile

 70% of homes were detached or semi-detached at the 2011 census.
 The detached percentage (45.2%) was at that time the second highest in the South East, behind the New Forest.
 The area is well connected to London Heathrow Airport, IT, telecommunications and logistics centres of the M3 and M4 corridors, and to the military towns of Aldershot and Sandhurst.
 Farnborough, with its civil, private aviation base with certain military uses, is also nearby, as is Blackbushe Airport.

 Workless claimants, registered jobseekers, were in November 2012 significantly lower than the national average of 3.8%, at 1.7% of the population based on a statistical compilation by The Guardian.

-According to the British Election Study, it was the most right-wing seat in the UK as of 2014.
+According to the British Election Study, it was the most right-wing seat in the UK as at 2014.

-Constituents on balance voted to leave the European Union in 2016 but an analysis of YouGov polling by Focaldata suggested support for remain rose from 48% then to 50.2% in August 2018.
+Constituents voted to leave the European Union in 2016.

+YouGov polling by Focaldata suggested that support for Remain rose from its 48% level in the 2016 Referendum to 50.2% in August 2018 (during the Brexit ‘impasse’ in Parliament).
-Until the 2019 general election, the constituency was seen as one of the Conservative Party's safest seats.
-This election saw an unexpected 16% swing to the Liberal Democrats' candidate Alasdair Pinkerton, polling the second-highest second place since the constituency's creation, with Labour recording the lowest share of the vote since the seat's creation.

-Surrey Heath is seen as the Liberal Democrats' 58th target seat, having taken the Conservatives from a majority of 35 on the local council to a majority of one at the 2019 election and pushed the Conservatives to the lowest number of councillors on Guildford Borough Council since its creation in 1973.
+Prior to the 2024 General Election, Surrey Heath was numerically the Liberal Democrats' 58th target seat (before boundary changes), and in the 2023 local elections the Lib Dems had ended 49 years of continuous Conservative administration by taking overall control of Surrey Heath Council and had also helped push the Conservatives to two consecutive poor results on Guildford Borough Council in the local election years of 2019 and 2023.